 The NSPCC relies on supporters for 90% of their income and so fundraising is absolutely essential to protect children.
 It costs £9.00 to reach 3 children with the Speak Out, Stay Safe programme. £4.00 will answer a call to Childline.

 If you have been affected by abuse or neglect we may be able to assist with a civil claim for compensation.
 At Slee Blackwell we can assist with claims against individuals as well as a range of institutions such as schools, residential homes, clubs, churches and local authorities.
 We will listen to your story with patience and treat you with respect, compassion and sensitivity.

 We understand that victims of abuse often repress experiences until adulthood and we are experienced in dealing with cases involving historic abuse.
 We appreciate how hard it can be for survivors to approach a solicitor or reveal the full details of their case to a stranger and we aim to make the process as simple and as painless as possible.

 We operate a FREE Abuse Helpline so victims can call a child abuse lawyer in complete confidence and without obligation.
-We have a number of flexible funding options, including our popular No Win – No Fee scheme, so fear of legal costs should never deter a victim of abuse seeking justice.
+We are able to work on a No Win – No Fee basis, so fear of legal costs should never deter a victim of abuse seeking justice.
 Call 01272 372128 or email us at [email protected]

 You can also visit our specialist website for further information at www.abusecompensation.co.uk and for details about making a criminal injuries CICA claim under the government funded scheme go to www.cicacriminalinjurysolicitors.co.uk